How Lu(x)iEdge guarantees identical results

 Most benchmarks test isolated operations.
 That is like playing a single note on a piano.

-The Art of Fugue benchmark simulates a polyphonic mathematical workload with three concurrent "voices" of conflicting intensity: trigonometric identities, logarithmic decay, and discontinuous transcendentals.
+The Art of Fugue is our internal validation methodology that simulates a polyphonic mathematical workload with three concurrent "voices" of conflicting intensity: trigonometric identities, logarithmic decay, and discontinuous transcendentals.

 The output is captured as a single SHA-256 hash.
 On most engines, this hash drifts across platforms.
-On Lu(x)i, the hash is identical on M1, H100, and L4.
+On Lu(x)iEdge, the hash is identical on M1, H100, and L4.